 Whether you’re making a career change by choice or out of necessity, you can take steps to help ensure a smooth and successful transition.
-AARP is here to help with a variety of resources with plenty of information on finding a job or starting your own small business.
+AARP is here to help with a variety of resources, like www.aarp.org/work, which has plenty of information on finding a job or starting your own small business.

 Follow these 10 tips to help you structure your job search and make a successful transition to a new career.

 - Draw four columns on a sheet of paper.
 In the first column, make a list of all of your skills, including those learned on the job, acquired through volunteering or in school, and skills that are simply part of who you are.